-Hovind’s “science” is cited in Jack Chick’s Big Daddy? and his “doctorate” is from a diploma mill named Patriot University (they’re so proud of Hovind they have a page about him).
+Hovind’s “science” is cited in Jack Chick’s Big Daddy? and his “doctorate” is from a diploma mill named Patriot University (they were so proud of Hovind they used to have a page about him at their website, but it’s been taken down).
 Alas, this courageous creationist crusader is currently incarcerated in a federal prison for tax evasion.

 Now that you’re up-to-date on Hovind, we present some excerpts from ‘Dr. Dino’ wants sentence tossed, which appears in the Pensacola News Journal of Pensacola, Florida, where Hovind’s dinosaur theme park had been located.